 For many years, Duck Lake Road divided Duck Lake into two separate bodies of water.
 The separation negatively impacted water quality and wildlife habitat and caused frequent flooding of the roadway.
-In 2019, the City of Eden Prairie applied for a permit to reconstruct Duck Lake Road.
-This project evolved into construction of a bridge to replace the section of road dividing the lake.
+In 2019, the City of Eden Prairie approached the District to partner in reconstruction of Duck Lake Road, including construction of a bridge to replace the section of road dividing the lake.